dennisXZX/react-hacker-news/README.md

 ## Considerations
 I deliberately remove the search button from the app, instead, I use instant search feature to provide a smoother experience.
 The API call is debounced in order to reduce burden on the backend.

+The API would come back with no search result for certain keywords, which need to be handled properly.

+Some website URLs coming back from API might be extremely long, which would cause a UI/UX problem without tidying up first.
+For now, a simple slice rule is applied for long URL.

 ## Future Improvement
 - Sorting by all the criteria (type, order, date range) could be provided